 What form do I use to file a claim for refund of tax paid on diesel fuel used for nontaxable purposes?

-You must use form BOE-770-DU, Diesel Fuel Claim for Refund on Nontaxable Uses.
+You must use form CDTFA-770-DU, Diesel Fuel Claim for Refund on Nontaxable Uses.

 The records you are required to provide depends on the reason for the claim.
 Generally, you must be able to show that you paid tax on the diesel fuel and used the fuel in a nontaxable manner.
 Examples of acceptable documentation include inventory records, fuel logs, purchase receipts or invoices, tank or meter readings, and worksheets showing the calculations or formulas used to determine claimed nontaxable usage.
 We may request additional information when we review your claim for refund.